cashfree/cashfree-batchtransfer-php/README.md

 and add the relevant details:
   1. ClientId: This is a unique identifier that identifies the merchant.
 For more information please go [here](https://dev.cashfree.com/development/api/credentials).
   2. ClientSecret: Corresponding secret key for the given ClientId that helps Cashfree identify the merchant.
 For more information please go [here](https://dev.cashfree.com/development/api/credentials).
   3. Environment: Environment to be hit.
-The following values are accepted prod: for production, test: for test environment.
+The following values are accepted prod: for production, test: for the test environment.

 ### IP Whitelisting: